 The last stop in our circuit of midrange options brings us back to the Toul Tom Poung area for a glass of ice-cold craft beer at Alchemy GastroPub (St. 123).
 This stylish but chilled out venue offers dozens of excellent local and regional craft beer labels, best savoured together with their delicious fusion tapas and other dishes.

-Adding to Phnom Penh’s drinking scene is the steadily growing number of venues catering for the more upmarket drinker.
-In recent months, the city’s well-established wine bars have been joined by a crowd of new operators all clamouring to cater for lovers of the vine, with glasses starting at around $3.50 and going up to and above $20 in some bars.
-Bouchon on St. 174 boasts a healthy selection of French wines, mostly from Bordeaux, to accompany a menu with French flair.
+Phnom Penh now has a steadily growing number of venues catering for the more discerning drinker.
+Well-established wine bars have been joined by a crowd of new operators all clamouring to cater for lovers of the vine, with glasses starting at around $3.50 and going up to and above $20.

 Il Forno (St. 302) is now in the capital after amassing great success in Siem Reap.
 This upscale Italian restaurant is stirring things up in the city’s culinary scene with amazing wood-fired pizzas and a chic wine lounge upstairs.